 DHSS’ efforts include a series of nine Opioids Summits being held around the state over the next few months.
+Click here for a video of the kick-off summit held in Springfield on July 20, 2017.
 We are also working to track data related to opioids misuse so we can see where our efforts are most needed and where we are making progress.
 Working with the governor’s office and the legislature, we have helped enact new measures to save lives and improve the lives of those who struggle with opioid addiction.
 We’ve also partnered with the MO HOPE Project to help provide education and resources.

 Missouri Opioids Dashboard